Here’s Why Having RA Increases Your Heart-Disease Risk

 The same result has been shown with TNF inhibitors, a type of biologic.
 A study in the International Journal of Molecular Sciences noted that the anti-inflammatory effects of anti-TNF treatment can sometimes help improve cardiac function in RA patients.

 What’s still unclear, Dr. Pisetsky notes, is which RA drugs are best for reducing cardiovascular risk and which might be doing harm.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), which are also a common treatment option treatment option for many RA patients, have been shown to increase the risk of heart attack and stroke.
-“Cardiovascular risk exists [with NSAIDs], but it’s sometimes hard to know how big it is,” he says.
-If someone takes these drugs on an everyday basis, there might be an argument for switching to a different form of treatment.

 Both doctors note, however, that much research still needs to be done.
 There isn’t clear evidence to support RA patients taking one particular drug for their heart health at the expense of other medications.
 If you’re concerned about your risk or a loved one’s risk, bring this up with your doctor to get their advice.
 But the bottom line is this: Whatever medicine is best for controlling your RA activity may ultimately also help with your heart disease risk.